18 Reasons Why Going To College In The USA Is Better Than Studying In The UK

 So are UK students, but US students are REALLY friendly – so much so it would be questionable in GB.

-12. So sharing a room means making an instant BFF.
+13. Sharing a room usually means making an instant BFF.

 Having your own room is rare in the US, but once you get over your lack of personal space you and your roommate may actually end up becoming like family.